 NOTE: Guests hiking into or out of the canyon should have all of their personal gear packed into a hiking backpack.
 Guests who are not hiking into or out of the canyon should have their personal gear in a soft-sided duffel bag.

-Organizing your bag: The night before the trip, you may want to re-organize your duffel bag and place items that you’ll need while on the raft during the day at the top; such as sunscreen in a Ziploc, sarong, camera and case, hat, lightweight long-sleeve SPF shirt, rain gear, chapstick, medications, river guidebook, etc. Most guests clip their water bottle to straps on the raft with a carabiner.
-A cheap, lightweight, drawstring backpack is great to store inside of the provided day dry bag and use for daily side hikes so you can have your hands free.
+Before heading to the river, organize your personal belongings so the items that you’ll need during the day are at the top; such as sunscreen, sarong, camera and case, hat, lightweight long-sleeve UPF shirt, rain gear, chapstick, medications, river guidebook, etc. That way, it will be easy to transfer your things into the provided day bags at orientation.
+Your pack will go in our provided “checked luggage” dry bag that you won’t be able to access again until we get to camp.
+You’ll always have access to the things you place in your “carry-on” dry bag.
+Plan accordingly.
+Often, guests clip their water bottle to straps on the raft with a carabiner.
+A lightweight, drawstring backpack is great to store inside the provided day dry bag and use for daily side hikes.

 No question is too small!
-Feel free to email or call us as we’re happy to help you out.
+Feel free to email or call us, as we’re happy to help you get organized!